Menu Close

 3. Denying adequate sleep, food, water, shelter, bedding, physical comfort, or access to bathroom facilities;

-4. Subjecting the student to verbal abuse, ridicule, or humiliation;
+4. Subjecting the student to verbal abuse, ridicule, humiliation or causing emotional trauma;

 5. Using an object that simultaneously immobilizes all four extremities;